lazarenkoweb/vsko.github.io/README.md

 http://vsko.github.io

 ### Last Update
-- Moved all homeworks to GoIT directory
+- Moved all homeworks to the GoIT directory